pfrenssen/multisite_review/README.md

 - You get a list of all failures that were found against all enabled modules and features.
 These are grouped by module, so search for the one that you're reviewing and reap the results.

 A list of supported reviews can be found on the [FPFIS wiki](https://webgate.ec.europa.eu/fpfis/wikis/pages/viewpage.action?pageId=84756238).
 This is only accessible to developers that are registered with the European Commission.

+# Drush version

+If you want to run the tests using Drush instead of the Security Review module please use the 7.x-2.x branch.